commandlayer/agent-cards/README.md

 ## Why Agent Cards Matter

-Autonomous agents need **three** things to work together: a `shared language` (verbs), a `shared identity system` (ENS), and a `shared trust layer` (x402).
+Autonomous agents only work together if they share:

+- a **common language** (canonical verbs)
+- a **global identity system** (ENS)
+- a **verifiable trust layer** (x402)

 Agent Cards bind all three — turning the internet into an **interoperable machine economy.**

 - Deterministic identity
 - Typed requests + receipts
 - Verifiable execution
 - Neutral + permissionless

-**Without this?**

-Every agent becomes an API silo — brittle and incompatible.
+Without this, every agent becomes an API silo — isolated, brittle, and incompatible.

-Agent Cards solve interoperability, discovery, and trust in one layer.
+**Every Agent Card is a portable contract: anyone can resolve the verb, validate the payload,
+and verify execution provenance — without trusting the operator.**